canonical/starlark/doc/safety.md

 beAwesomeBuiltin := starlark.NewBuiltinWithSafety("be_awesome", starlark.MemSafe | starlark.IOSafe, beAwesome)
 ```

-While the latter approach is the preferred one for new code, when forking an existing library for use in the constrained starlark language, the former can be used to reduce merge claches with upstream.
+While the latter approach is the preferred one for new code, when forking an existing library for use in the constrained Starlark language, the former can be used to reduce merge clashes with upstream.

 ## Counting memory usage